mfthomps/RESimGhidraPlugins/README.md

 disassembler/debugger with the RESim reverse engineering platform.
 See https://github.com/mfthomps/RESim

 **NOTE:** This is preliminary work.
-While many of the RESim IDA Pro plugin features are replicated here, it is not complete and not fully tested.
+While most of the RESim IDA Pro plugin features are replicated here, it is not entirely complete and not fully tested.

 ## Install Ghidra from its repo
-These plugins currently require Ghidra version 10.3, which can be rebuilt from the Ghidra repo (https://github.com/NationalSecurityAgency/ghidra) per their rebuilding instructions.
-The released version of Ghidra (10.1.4) will not work, it is missing some necessary functions.
-After rebuilding ghidra, find its installation zip in ghidra/build/dist.
+These plugins have been tested with Ghidra release 11.0.
+Get that Release from \url{https://github.com/NationalSecurityAgency/ghidra}.
-Unzip the install zip into a directory and set an GHIDRA\_INSTALL\_DIR environment variable to that, and set it in your .bashrc.
+Unzip the release zip into a directory and set an GHIDRA\_INSTALL\_DIR environment variable to that, and set it in your .bashrc.

-Assuming you've performed the installation step, keep the Ghidra repo up to date using the rebuildGhidra.sh script in the RESimGhidraPlugins repo described below.

 ## Install fork of gdb
 Use of the Ghidra plugin requires a modified version of gdb, available at